What are the European Sustainability Reporting Standards (ESRS)?

 Reporting obligations: based on double materiality analysis

-These themes collectively provide a structured framework to ensure that sustainability reports across different companies are comparable, transparent, and comprehensive.
+These themes collectively provide a structured framework to ensure that sustainability reports across different companies are materially relevant, comparable, and transparent, aligning with CSRD compliance requirements.

-Sector-specific standards are being developed to complement the general and topical ESRS.
-Around forty sectoral criteria should soon be published, covering various sectors.
+Sector-specific standards are being developed to complement the general and topical ESRS, with around 40 sectoral criteria expected to be published by the European Financial Reporting Advisory Group (EFRAG).

 Climate change and emissions: